-Finland must have an independent and credible capacity to maintain its border security.
-The barrier fence along Finland's eastern border that is now to be built is an important part of this capacity.
+Finland must have an independent and credible capacity to maintain a good border security level.
+The eastern border barrier fence that is to be built is an important part of this capacity.
 The barrier fence will improve the effectiveness of our border control here and now.
 It will support the management of disruptions at the border in a significant manner.
 In practice, a physical barrier fence is necessary in situations where illegal entry is instrumentalised or extensive.
 The barrier fence will also reduce Finland's dependence on the effectiveness of Russian border control.

 The pilot stage of the eastern border barrier fence

-The Finnish Border Guard has started the construction of the planned eastern border barrier fence.
-The new pilot will be built in Pelkola in Imatra and comprise a fence that is about three kilometres long, after which about 70 kilometres of barrier fence will be built at border crossing points and in their surrounding areas.
-According to the overall plan, the barrier fence will be built along approximately 200 kilometres of our 1,300-kilometer-long eastern border.
+The Finnish Border Guard has commenced the construction of the eastern border barrier fence.
+An approximately three-kilometre-long pilot fence was built in Pelkola, Imatra.
+Implementation of the next stage, the so called PRIO 1 stage, has now commenced.
+In this stage, approximately 70 kilometres of barrier fence will be built at border crossing points and in their surrounding areas during 2024–2025.
+According to current plans, the fence will be built for a distance of approximately 200 kilometres along our 1,300-kilometer-long eastern border.
+The intention is to complete the barrier fence in 2026.
 Most of the fence will be located at the south-east border, which is a priority area for border control.
 It would not be a sensible option to build a fence that extends along the entire length of the border.

 Press releases on the topic

 Construction of the pilot of the eastern border barrier fence completed, implementation of the next stage underway

 Construction of the eastern border barrier fence proceeds – welcome to the media event on 26 October 2023